Filing an Auto Insurance Claim (A Complete Guide)

 |Average auto insurance rate increase after an at-fault accident||$1,000|

-After an accident, filing a claim can be overwhelming.
+After an accident, filing an auto insurance claim can be overwhelming.
+Going through the auto insurance claims process for the first time can be exhausting.
 How do you know what to file for?
 What information do you need?
 What if your car insurance company denies your claims or raises your rates?
+Is it worth filling an auto insurance claim?
+Absolutely, but you need to know what to do.

 Not knowing how to file an auto insurance claim or not being prepared for claim issues can make the process even worse.
 Accidents are more common than we’d like, and one is bound to happen to you eventually.